QuasarApp/Guidelines/ProjectStructure.md

 * All Projects created after 01/01/2020 must be new structure:
 ```
-MainGitrepositories
+Main git repository
 ├── Main build system file (cmake or qmake)
 ├── ProjectDir
 |   ├── Private submodule for Project
 |   ├── src
 │   │   ├── sources files
-|   |   └── resurces files (or folder with resources files)
+|   |   └── resources files (or folder with resources files)
 |   └── Build system file (cmake or qmake)
 ├── Tests
 │   ├── Private submodule for tests
 │   ├── src
 │   │   ├── sources files
-|   |   └── resurces files (or folder with resources files)
+|   |   └── resources files (or folder with resources files)
 |   └── Build system file (cmake or qmake)
 ├── Doc
 │   ├── Private submodule for documentation
-│   └── documentation files
+│   └── Documentation files
 └── Global submodule for all projects

 ```